engeir/slides/content/2023-03-24-egu-conference.md

 large range of eruption magnitudes.
 With magnitude, we here mean the total sulphur aerosol mass.

-In particular, is it reasonable to write up the temperature response to volcanic eruptions as a convolution between the forcing and some general shape function, here represented by the letter 𝜙.
+In particular; is it reasonable to write up the temperature response to volcanic eruptions as a convolution between the forcing and some general shape function, here represented by the letter 𝜙.